 One of my portfolio companies recently completed an employee survey.
 The survey showed they had “poor communication” inside their organization.

 When I heard that, I laughed.
 I asked the leader why they thought the survey showed they had poor communication.
 He responded, “I think we communicate out into the organization well.
 But, I think, when people try and communicate back, it’s not clear.
 It’s tough to communicate across all lanes.
 Employees end up in this silos.”

 The real issue around communication is usually: confusion around goals.
-You need a mechanism to not only communicate out the goals of a business, but provide feedback on how everyone in the organization is tying their every day work back to the goals.
+You need a mechanism to not only communicate out the goals of a business but provide feedback on how everyone in the organization is tying their everyday work back to the goals, all while fostering a positive environment and effectively handling hostile interactions at work.
 You also need to be able to communicate how the company is doing on the goals on a regular basis.

 How employees think about bad communication

 What is our true north star?
 How does my role attach to the larger goals of the business?
 I come in every day, do my job – I have no idea how my work contributes to the bottom line.